 ICER has posted and asked for public comment on proposed changes to its value assessment framework for treatments of certain ultra-rare conditions (https://icer-review.org/material/odaps-proposed-changes/).
-While awaiting those comments, we are considering whether emicizumab should be evaluated under these proposals, recognizing that public comments received and further reflection may lead to some revisions to this modified set of methods and procedures.
+After extensive discussions with stakeholders and receipt of public comments on the draft scope, we have decided to assess emicizumab using the proposed modified framework, recognizing that public comments received and further reflection may lead to some revisions to this modified set of methods and procedures.